Ramoonus/jquery-updater/readme.txt

 === Plugin Name ===
 Contributors: Ramoonus
 Donate link: http://www.ramoonus.nl
-Tags: jquery
+Tags: jquery,
-Requires at least: 3.0.0
+Requires at least: 3.0
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 1.7
+Stable tag: 1.7.1

 This plugin should only be used for development purposes, this plugin updates jQuery to the latest (stable) version.